commontoolsinc/labs/scripts/dummy_data/README.md

 Prompts can also have named references, like `${name}` that need to be expanded before the prompt can be executed.

 The rules of a reference like `${name}` is, in priority order:
-- An input to generate.py that sets name=VAL
+- An input to generate.py of `--overrides name val`
 - A file in `golden/` that has a filname like `$name.*`
 - A file in `target/$name/`, the named directory that is most recent, its `result.txt`
 - A file in `includes/` that has a filename like `$name.*`